What Are The Street Names For Heroin?

 Common Street Names For Heroin Use

 If you thought that only teenagers use drug slang to cover their tracks, you’d be wrong.
-Many addicted individuals often keep their addiction a secret and the only to openly talk about it is using this code language.
+Many addicted individuals often keep their addiction a secret, and the only way to openly talk about it is using this code language.
 You’ve learned the names for the forms of heroin, so now it’s time to learn the names for using it.

 The most common street names for heroin use are: